A Merit-Based Immigration Executive Order: What to Expect

 OVERVIEW

-About two months ago, President Trump stated that he would sign an Executive Order that would transform our current immigration system in the United States to a “merit-based” system.
+About two months ago, President Trump stated that he would sign an Executive Order that would transform our current immigration system in the United States into a merit-based country immigration system.
 Of course, it is hard to imagine that a single Executive Order would be able to alter the country’s entire immigration system, but the proposed Executive Order should not be taken lightly.

 The current Administration has followed through with a number of changes to our immigration system already.
 Thus, if the President is proposing another immigration-related Executive Order, we should assume that it will likely come to fruition.